Explainable Activity Recognition for Smart Home Systems: User Studies: Comparison of XAI Models

-In the study, participants were presented with a scenario in which they played the role of a remote caregiver attempting to monitor the well-being of an elderly patient with Dementia named Pat.
-For each validation scenario participants were informed of Pat's activity (e.g., ``Pat is currently bathing.").
-They were then presented with five explanations of the activity ($\mathcal{E}_{LIME}$, $\mathcal{E}_{LIME+}$, $\mathcal{E}_{Anchors}$, $\mathcal{E}_{SHAP}$ and $\mathcal{E}_{Base}$).
-Note that $\mathcal{E}_{Base}$ is the baseline condition in which no explanation is given, only the activity label is repeated (e.g ``The activity is `Bathing'").
-Participants were then asked to respond to a number of questions designed to evaluate the effectiveness of the explanations.
+To further examine the role of explanations in aiding remote monitoring, we performed an additional, larger scale user study via Amazon Mechanical Turk (AMT).
+In this study, participants were presented with the same scenario as in Section \ref{sec:user-pref-study}, in which they played the role of a remote caregiver attempting to monitor the well-being of an elderly patient with Dementia named Pat.
+The monitoring was not in real-time, but rather \textit{asynchronous}, emulating a scenario in which a caregiver may be reviewing all activities performed by a household occupant at the end of the day.
+For each activity performed by Pat, participants were provided with Pat's home layout (CASAS Milan home layout), as well all five study conditions.
+Participants were then asked to respond to a number of questions designed to evaluate the effectiveness of study condition.

-The study was designed as a within-subjects study, and each participant saw and compared all explanation types.
-In order to control for explanation accuracy, and ensure that we are independently analyzing accuracy and explanation type, the user study included only example explanations that were selected as `accurate' through the process described in Section \ref{sec:evaluation:accurate}.
-Specifically, we evaluated 93 activities for which all XAI-models generated accurate explanations.
-To reduce participant fatigue, each participant was asked to evaluate at most 8 activities and their explanations; the 93 activities were randomly separated into 12 groups, in which groups 1-11 included explanations for 8 activities, and group 12 included explanations for the remaining 5 activities.
-Additionally, to reduce participant bias, the order in which explanations were presented was randomized in each question.
+\textbf{Study Design}: The study was designed as a within-subjects study, and this time each participant saw and compared all explanation types for each activity.
+Similar to the synchronous study, in order to control for explanation sensibility, we only included only example explanations that were selected as ``sensible" through the process described in Section \ref{sec:evaluation:accurate}.
+Specifically, we evaluated 61 activities for which all XAI-models generated sensible explanations.
+Given the online setting, and to reduce participant fatigue, each participant on AMT was asked to evaluate at most 8 activities and their explanations; the 61 activities were randomly separated into 8 groups, in which groups 1-7 included explanations for 8 activities, and group 8 included explanations for the remaining 5 activities.\footnote{We performed additional analyses among the groups to ensure grouping bias was not introduced.
+Please see Appendix \ref{sec:appendix-study2}.} Additionally, to reduce participant bias, the order in which explanations were presented was randomized for each question.